suman-vanan/suman-vanan/README.md

 ## 👋🏼 Hello there!
 I'm Suman

-I'm a full-stack developer from Singapore 🇸🇬
+I'm a software engineer from Singapore 🇸🇬

 ### Favorite Tech